In the forest of immortals

 Dal mio diario

-But Kropun will continue to live, cared for by Nol’s son, until she falls asleep in the Forest of the Immortals in Mondulkiri, Cambodia.
+But Kropun will continue to live, cared for by Nol’s son, until she herself falls asleep in the Forest of Immortals, in Mondulkiri, Cambodia.

 Note

-– The Mondulkiri forests are home to 324 elephants (surveyed and protected by the WWF) in the wild and are one of the wild animals that populate the province’s forest.
+– The Mondulkiri forests are home to 324 elephants (surveyed and protected by WWF) in the wild and are one of the wild animals that inhabit the province’s forest.
 They move constantly, and an elephant can consume up to a hundred kilos of bamboo, shrubs and foliage daily.

 – The Bunongs guard 84 elephants.
 These are animals trained for work: in the fields, transporting or moving tree trunks, etc. But at the same time, they are also elderly animals that the Bunong, as an animist people with an ancestral connection to the cycle of nature, accompany to the end of their lives.